code

 Advanced NoSQL Injection

 Cross-Site WebSocket Hijacking (CSWH) is an attack that exploits the vulnerability of WebSocket to steal sensitive information.
-Since the initial connection is based on HTTP, cookies scoped to the server’s domain will also be sent when the client sends the initial request for an upgrade.
+Because the initial connection uses HTTP, the client sends cookies scoped to the server’s domain with the upgrade request.
 Adversaries can exploit this behavior to perform unauthorized actions or fetch sensitive information.

 For example, consider a live chat web application that responds with the user’s messaging history upon receiving a “GetHistory” message from the client.
 An adversary can host a web page that contains the following JavaScript code: